adyanshaggarwal/GeoAI-Clandestine-Runway-Detection/Yolo_Architecture/README.md

 Prepares and trains a YOLOv8 model to detect airstrips from satellite images using binary mask annotations.

+**Note :** I have also uploaded my latest trained model on 890 images for 50 epochs.

 ---

 ## 1. `Create_yolo_bounds.ipynb`